Deployment Guide

 WorkingDirectory=/home/infraveil-agent/app

-ExecStart=/usr/bin/python3 /home/infraveil-agent/app/agent.py
+ExecStart=/usr/bin/python3 /home/infraveil-agent/app/launcher.py

 Restart=on-failure